 Hotel and Airline programs to consider if you are a frequent business traveler

 Picking a hotel chain is all about locations, locations, locations.
-A hotel chain could have the best perks in the world and still be useless if it doesn’t have properties where you need to go.
+Even if a hotel chain could has the best perks in the world it could still be useless if it doesn’t have properties where you need to go.

 If you need access to a broader portfolio of hotels, check out Hilton Honors or Marriott Bonvoy.
 While their free night awards are more complex and less predictable than Hyatt or IHG, they do offer some valuable perks like free breakfast (for Hilton Gold and Marriott Platinum elites) and room upgrades.
 If you tend to have frequent short stays, you can earn Hilton status faster than Marriott, although Hilton status is also easy to obtain by simply opening credit cards.

 If you want to easily rack up rewards to use for free nights, IHG Rewards Club is probably your best bet.
-This hotel chain is probably best known for its Holiday Inn and InterContinental brands but includes a dozen others like Kimpton, Crowne Plaza, and Hotel Indigo.
+Furthermore, this hotel chain is probably best known for its Holiday Inn and InterContinental brands and includes a dozen others like Kimpton, Crowne Plaza, and Hotel Indigo.
 IHG regularly offers promotions that allow you to earn tens of thousands of bonus points, IHG has over 5,000 hotels in 100+ countries, and award nights range from 10,000 to 70,000 points per night.

 For business travel, you’re probably going to want to focus on either one of the big three airlines (American, Delta, and United) or one of the smaller carriers that still have a significant network (Southwest, Jetblue, and Alaska).
-Which airline is right for you is going to depend a lot on where you live and where you most frequently travel, since every airline has different strengths and weaknesses in their route network.
+Whichever airline is right for you, this is going to depend a lot on where you live and where you most frequently travel, since every airline has different strengths and weaknesses in their route network.